|Office:||Level 1, Holland Centennial Commons|

 Pell Grant Lifetime Limit

-Each student is limited to a total of 12 full-time equivalent semesters (or 6 full years) of Pell Grant eligibility during his/her lifetime.
-This limit applies to all students, regardless of when they received their first Pell Grant.
+Each student is limited to a total of 12 full-time equivalent semesters of Pell Grant eligibility during his/her lifetime.
+This limit applies to all students, regardless of when or where they received their first Pell Grant.
 Once a student has received Pell Grant equal to 12 full time semesters, s/he will not be eligible for further Pell Grant funding.
 There are NO exceptions to this federal regulation.